-In February 2001, the U.S. government announced that it would review terms of the agreement-in-principle that USEC reached with the Russian executive agent in May 2000, that includes a new market-based pricing agreement and an agreement to purchase a fixed quantity of Russian commercial SWU.
-The pricing agreement with the Russian executive agent is for the period of calendar year 2002 through 2013.
-Implementation of the agreement is subject to adoption of an amendment to the antidumping suspension agreement between the DOC and the Russian additional SWU under the Russian contract to make up for SWU ordered but not delivered in prior years.
-Additionally, Russia has requested that USEC purchase a quantity of Russian commercial SWU to assist the transition to the market-based pricing arrangement that has been agreed to by the executive agents, subject to approval by the U.S. and Russian governments.
+In calendar 2002, USEC plans to purchase the annual amount of 5.5 million SWU under the Russian contract.
+USEC also plans to purchase additional SWU under the Russian contract to make up for SWU ordered but not delivered in prior years.
+Additionally, Russia has requested that USEC purchase a quantity of Russian commercial SWU to assist in the transition to the market-based pricing arrangement that has been agreed to by the executive agents, subject to approval by the U.S. and Russian governments.
 In the event that the new market-based arrangement is not approved by the U.S. and Russian governments prior to calendar 2002, or if USEC does not have access to anticipated quantities of Russian SWU at anticipated prices, earnings and cash flow in fiscal 2002 would be substantially lower than currently projected, absent USEC making other arrangements.